jkilzi/backstage-community-plugins/workspaces/redhat-resource-optimization/README.md

 Welcome to the Resource Optimization plugin!

 Resource Optimization plugin allows users to visualize usage trends and receive optimization recommendations for workloads running on OpenShift clusters.
+There is also an option to automatically apply recommendations.
+Refer to [Optimizer App](#optimizer-app) section

 ## Getting started